 THE WORD is MLSsoccer.com's weekly long-form series.
-Just four non-MLS teams remain in the field for the fourth round of the Lamar Hunt US Open Cup on Wednesday, all with one goal in mind: become just the second minor league team to win the prestiguous tournament since the dawn of MLS in 1996.
-This week, MLSsoccer.com writer Dave Zeitlin looks at the last non-MLS team to do so – the 1999 Rochester Raging Rhinos – and whether another underdog can replicate the feat.
+Just four non-MLS teams remain in the field for the fourth round of the Lamar Hunt US Open Cup on Wednesday, all with one goal in mind: become just the second minor league team to win the prestigious tournament since the dawn of MLS in 1996.
+MLSsoccer.com writer Dave Zeitlin looks at the last non-MLS team to do so, the 1999 Rochester Raging Rhinos, and whether another underdog can replicate the feat.

 All it took was a quick glance around the locker room for Pat Ercoli to know he was in trouble.

 Ercoli, who had replaced Jesse Myers as head coach of the Rochester Rhinos just 10 days earlier in the wake of the team’s dismal 1-6-1 start to their USL PRO season, was about to lead the reeling squad into battle against the New England Revolution in the third-round of the 2013 US Open Cup.

 The Revs weren't only a top-flight team, of course, but they were also red-hot, coming off two straight shutout wins.
 Even more daunting: Ercoli was forced to sign three new players just for the May 29 Open Cup game because his battered squad could only suit up 13 regulars.
 One of those players was Brian Knapp, who was working as a landscaper when he got a call from Ercoli.
 He started on the left side of the midfield.